Olympic symbols: Seoul flag

 As a successor to the Antwerp Flag, the Seoul flag was presented to the IOC at the 1988 Summer Olympics by the city of Seoul, South Korea.
 It was passed on to the next organising cities of the Summer Olympics between 1988 and 2012.
 Its last appearance was in London at the 2012 Summer Olympics.
+It was replaced by the Rio de Janeiro flag.

 Rio de Janeiro flag

 As a successor to the Seoul Flag, the Rio de Janeiro flag was presented to the IOC at the 2016 Summer Olympics by the city of Rio de Janeiro, Brazil.
 It has since been passed to the next organising cities of the Summer Olympics.

 Pyeongchang flag

 As a successor to the Oslo Flag, the Pyeongchang flag was presented to the IOC at the 2018 Winter Olympics by the city of Pyeongchang, South Korea.
 It has since been passed to the next organizing city of the Winter Olympics.

 Singapore flag

 For the inaugural Youth Olympic Games, an Olympic flag was created for the junior version of the Games.
-The flag is similar to the Olympic flag, but has the host city and year on it and was first presented to Singapore by IOC President Jacques Rogge.
+The flag is similar to the Olympic flag, but has the host city and year on it and was first presented to Singapore by IOC president Jacques Rogge.
 During the closing ceremony on 26 August 2010, Singapore officials presented it to the next organising committee, Nanjing 2014.